benoitc/gunicorn/docs/content/guides/http2.md

 misconfigured proxy fails loudly instead of quietly losing HTTP/2.
 Untrusted peers are served HTTP/1.1 exactly as if the flag were off.

-Only the RFC 9113 prior-knowledge mechanism is implemented so far.
-Setting `upgrade` or `both` is accepted by the configuration but the `Upgrade: h2c` handshake is not honoured yet.
+`Upgrade: h2c` is served by the `gthread` and `gevent` workers; the `asgi` worker accepts prior knowledge only.
+Note that with `prior-knowledge` alone a trusted peer sending anything else is refused with 400, while with `upgrade` or `both` an ordinary HTTP/1 request is served normally, because that is how an upgrade starts.

 Streams on an HTTP/2 connection are handled one after another, not concurrently, so a slow handler holds up the other streams on that